Welcome to today's edition of the Rush 24-7 podcast.

 There were two glaring problems with the theory of fatty foods.

-First, it wasn't clear that traditional diets were especially lean.
+As Mr. Taubs, a correspondent for Science magazine, explains in his book, first, it wasn't clear that traditional diets were especially lean.

-Nineteenth century Americans consumed huge amounts of meat.
+19th century Americans consumed huge amounts of meat.

-The percentage of fat in the diet of ancient hunter-gatherers, according to the best estimate today, was as high or higher than The ratio in the modern Western diet today.
+The percentage of fat in the diet of ancient hunter-gatherers, according to the best estimate today, was as high or higher than the ratio in the modern Western diet today.

 Yes, more cases are being reported, but not because people were in worse health.